angarsky/diveintopython/learn/classes/class_decorator.md

 print(my_object.my_property) # Output: New Value
 ```

-## Benefits of Using Python Class Decorator
+## Benefits of Using Class Decorator

 A Python class decorator is a feature which is simply a function that alters a class definition, so it is returned as the modified class. **Class decorators** in Python have become popular for its ability to add functionality to an existing class without modifying the original class directly.

 Python decorators are used to extend and modify the behavior or properties of a function, method, or class.
-Here are some benefits of using Python class decorator:
+Here are some benefits of using class decorator:

 1. **Class Method Python Decorator:** Python decorators provide an easy way to modify the behavior of a class method in some manner.
 Class method decorators can be used to verify inputs, output or modify behavior before class method responses.